smaht-dac/smaht-portal/docs/source/getting_started.rst

 comprised of one or more sheets.
 Note these important aspects of using the Excel spreadsheet format:

 #.
-Each sheet name must be the name of a SMaHT Portal entity or `object` defined within the system.
+Each sheet name must be the `exact` name of a SMaHT Portal entity or `object` defined within the system.
 #.
-Each sheet must have as its first row, a special `header` row, which enumerates in each column, the names of the Portal object properties as the column names; order does `not` matter.
+Each sheet must have as its first row, a special `header` row, which enumerates in each column, the `exact` names of the Portal object `properties` as the column names; order does `not` matter.
-#.
-Each of these column names must match `exactly` the name of the property for the Portal object.
 #.
 Each sheet may contain any number of `data` rows (`directly` below the header row), each representing an instance of the Portal object.
 #.
 The values in the cells/columns of each data row correspond each to the property named in same column of the header row.
 #.
 The first column in the header row which is empty marks the end of the header, and any subsequent columns will be entirely ignored.